AlternatorRegulator/alt-Case/README.md

-# alt-Case
+# alt-Enclosure
-3D-printing case designs
+This contains different 3D-printing case designs which you may find useful for your Alternator Regulator.
+Designed were supplied by others, feel free to add you own!